As The Museum Terns…

 May 17, 2008

-The irony was not lost on myself nor my traveling companions for the day (Rob and Yvonne); that is, on the way to the Audubon Society Center we passed a bunch of huge invasive Monk Parakeet nests along the coastline – (CTMQ report here!)
+The irony was not lost on myself nor my traveling companions for the day (Rob and Yvonne); that is, on the way to the Audubon Society Center we passed a bunch of huge invasive Monk Parakeet nests along the coastline.
 Monk parakeets, of course, are an odd sight to see (and hear) in New England… but we were going to learn about some more familiar birds at the Audubon Center.

-Milford Point marks the second (of seven) Audubon Centers in the state (CTMQ’s visit to the Glastonbury Center) and it’s location makes it unique.
+Milford Point marks my second visit to Audubon Centers in the state and its location makes it unique.
 Milford Point is a spit of land that curls westward at the mouth of the 149-mile-long Housatonic River, where freshwater meets the salt of Long Island Sound.
-It is a biologically rich area of varying habitats, including more than 8 acres of barrier beach and the adjoining 840-acre Wheeler Wildlife Management Area, a salt marsh.
+It is a biologically rich area of varying habitats, including more than 8 acres of barrier beach and the adjoining 840-acre Wheeler Wildlife Management Area.

 Finding it is a bit of an adventure, as one must navigate the spider webs of a typical Connecticut coastal community.
 If you go, my advice is, “Just keep driving.”
 You’ll eventually get there.
 Once there, we chose to walk the boardwalks outside the building; one goes inland to the salt marsh and one goes the opposite way, towards Long Island Sound.